 My shelves with panda-themed activities include a free panda culture card designed by The Montessori Company.
 You’ll also find Montessori-inspired panda numbers, letters, spinners, and and more (part of my subscriber freebie pack, so just sign up for my email to get the link and password … or check the bottom of your latest newsletter if you’re already a subscriber)

 I always have related books available throughout a unit.
-On my top shelf, I have the Scholastic Pandas, 40 Panda Facts for Kids, and a homemade Giant Panda book using the free printable Giant Panda by A Special Day in College and Career Readiness at Teachers Pay Teachers.
+On my top shelf, I have the Scholastic Pandas, 40 Panda Facts for Kids (no longer available through Amazon), and a homemade Giant Panda book using the free printable Giant Panda by A Special Day in College and Career Readiness at Teachers Pay Teachers.
 A free printable reader with more words is the Panda Bear Nonfiction Reader from Simply Kinder.

 I have a number of other panda books in a book basket.
 I love the National Geographic animal books.
 There are a number of great National Geographic bear books.
 I have both Pandas and Mission Panda Rescue for this unit.
 I also have the National Geographic Red Pandas book.
 Even though red pandas belong to their own family, I think it’s important to read about them since they share the name “panda” with the giant panda and also like to eat bamboo.